A Practical Guide to AML/CTF Compliance for Australian Businesses

 Reforms recap

 The Tranche 2 reforms emphasise the need for stronger compliance measures to combat the serious problem that money laundering and terrorism financing poses to Australian businesses.
-New reporting entities have been assigned to help gather intelligence because they’re the prime targets for financial crime and the best way to spot bad actors.
+New reporting entities have been assigned to help gather intelligence because they’re prime targets for financial crime and, with risk and compliance training, they are the best way to spot bad actors.

 DNFBPs are expected to report into AUSTRAC when they weren’t previously required to because:

-• Financial crime is on the rise costing Australia $68.7 billion annually.
+• Financial crime is on the rise costing Australia ove $60 billion annually.

 • Businesses that move money have become targets for terrorism financing and money laundering.